hwmrocker/timeturner/README.md

   - [ ] group by year, month, week, daysplit up multiday activities
   - [ ] add option to show only open activities
   - [ ] add tests
+  - [ ] MM-DD or YYYY-MM-DD should only show show a single day

 - [ ] import holidays